Advisor – Mr. Oretga

 Advisor – Mr. Matz

 The Toadies are the students who work behind the scenes for all auditorium and black box theater events.
-Toadies offer a great opportunity to learn and apply the many aspects of technical Theatre.
-The emphasis is in the areas of lighting, sound and backstage running; with some set construction and painting.
-Membership is open to all students regardless of prior experience, as students are trained in any areas of interest.
+Toadies offer a great opportunity to learn and apply the many aspects of Technical Theatre.
+The emphasis is in the areas of lighting, sound, and backstage running; with some set construction and painting.
+Membership is open to all students regardless of prior experience, as students are trained in many areas of interest.
 Meetings are held once a month after school.

 TV Broadcast Club

 Are you interested in a career as a television newscaster?
 An ESPN anchor?
 Are you a whiz when it comes to audio and video editing?
 How would you like to be seen doing the West Wind announcements here at West?
 The TV/Broadcast Club students will work together to produce, write, film, edit (audio and video) and present periodic one to two-minute “commercials” or “documentaries” featuring upcoming Glenbard West events and/or personalities.